vacuumlabs/cardano-ctf/00_hello_world/README.md

 specifically instructed on how to modify it if needed.
 It is not needed for this task.

-To start, you can compile the validators by running `aiken build --keep-traces` in the root of the task.
+To start, you can compile the validators by running `aiken build` in the root of the task.
 Then you can run the sample code by running `deno run --allow-net --allow-read ./scripts/run.ts`.
 Run is our wrapper that calls the function `play` from `player.ts` (if you did not copy `player_template.ts`, it will not work).